marijnh/Eloquent-JavaScript/20_node.md

 To find the command-line arguments given to your script, you can read `process.argv`, which is an array of strings.
 Note that it also includes the name of the `node` command and your script name, so the actual arguments start at index 2.
-If `showargv.js` simply contains the statement `console.log(process.argv)`, you could run it like this:
+If `showargv.js` contains the statement `console.log(process.argv)`, you could run it like this:

 ```{lang: null}
 $ node showargv.js one --and two